ebrightfield/solana-devtools/rpc/README.md

-## Solana RPC Client Headers
+## Solana Devtools RPC

+### Client Headers

-Adds a new `HttpSenderWithHeaders` struct that allows for default headers to be passed in.
+There is a `HttpSenderWithHeaders` struct that allows for default headers to be passed in.

-This is useful for example when using an authenticated RPC provider like GenesysGo, which requires a Bearer token be passed with each request.
+This is useful for example when using authenticated RPC providers.

 Example Usage:
 ```